okochepasova/tournament/README.md

 directory and use `ls` to view all available items.
 Search until you find the correct path.

 Run PSQL.
-To create the database and connect to it, use the commands:
+To create the database and connect to it, use the command:
 ```
   vagrant => \i tournament.sql;
-  vagrant => \c tournament;
   tournament =>
 ```
 Exit PSQL `\q`.